 Rouses opens its first store in Lafayette, Louisiana, right across from Cajun Field.
 Downtown New Orleans gets its first major grocery store in 50 years when Rouses opens in the historic Sewell Cadillac building in the Warehouse District.
-Donny Rouse becomes managing partner.
+Donald's son, Donny Rouse, becomes managing partner.
 Tommy's daughter, Ali Rouse Royster, also becomes managing partner.
 They are the third generation to lead the family business.

 Rouses acquires five former Belle Foods stores in Lower Alabama, giving it first locations in Mobile, Gulf Shores, Spanish Fort, Saraland and Theodore.
 Within a year, the company is named best grocery store in Lower Alabama.

-Rouses signs a lease agreement at the Bluebonnet Village Shopping Center in Baton Rouge.
-Store will open after renovations of existing space.
+Rouses is named Official Supermarket of the New Orleans Saints.
+The company opens a new location at Bluebonnet Village Shopping Center in Baton Rouge.